Functions

 . func rectProps(length, width float64)(float64, float64)

-has two float64 parameters length and width
+has two float64 parameters length

 and also returns two float64